Logo Icon

 • Though a writ of right, it is not a writ.
 In simpler terms, it means that it provides only procedural remedies.
 Hence, it guarantees any detention that is forbidden by law.

-• But it does not provide protection under any other rights, such as a fair trial and more.
+• However, it does not protect other rights, such as a fair trial.

 Read more: Important Critical Reasoning Questions for CLAT exam